The apps you need in your contractor tool belt

 Being your own boss is liberating but it’s also a lot of hard work.
 As a self-employed contractor, you’re also the bookkeeper, marketer, receptionist and manager (just to name a few).
 To avoid being overwhelmed by the daily grind, use apps to leverage your time and streamline your workflow.

-Tradify is a job management app made for tradespeople, by tradespeople.
+Tradify is a job management app made specifically for tradesmen, tradeswomen, and their businesses.
 From customer enquiries to invoicing, you can track and manage your jobs in the palm of your hand.
 It also seamlessly integrates with other third-party accounting and online payment apps, so you don’t have to worry about transferring information between different systems.

 Sam Ackland took his business Build Clean from a team of four to a company of 40 using Tradify and says: “All of our team say if we didn’t have Tradify, we wouldn’t exist – we’d quit straight away.”